honlapprofi/napelem/wp-content/plugins/the-plus-addons-for-elementor-page-builder/readme.txt

 67. <strong>[Global Special Overlay Color](https://theplusaddons.com/plus-extras/special-effects-parallax-3d-mouse-hover-continuous-animations-elementor-widgets/#first-section)</strong> - Looking for some amazing effects for each widget?
 Now, You can use mouse move based parallax in elementor widgets, Special Scroll Overlay dual colour effects, Tilt 3D Hover Effects, and Continuous animation effects in elementor widgets.
 68. <strong>[Global Tilt 3D Effects](https://theplusaddons.com/plus-extras/special-effects-parallax-3d-mouse-hover-continuous-animations-elementor-widgets/#tilt-3d)</strong> - Looking for some amazing effects for each widget?
 Now, You can use mouse move based parallax in elementor widgets, Special Scroll Overlay dual colour effects, Tilt 3D Hover Effects, and Continuous animation effects in elementor widgets.
 69. <strong>[Global Tooltip](https://theplusaddons.com/plus-extras/global-tooltips-elementor-widgets/)</strong> - In today’s two way communication, Tooltips are are popular and increase interactiveness on your website.
 Best Global tooltip option available in elementor.
 Tooltips are almost in all possible elementor widgets and with tons of customisation options for tooltips.
-70. <strong>[Cross Domain Copy Paste](https://theplusaddons.com/plus-extras/cross-domain-copy-paste-and-live-copy-elementor/)</strong> - Use "Plus Copy" to transfer your Elementor Sections, Widgets & Columns from One site to another with simple method.
-It will change the way you are using Plus Design Templates, You just need to Live Copy from our demo pages and Paste on your website directly.
-71. <strong>[Facebook & Google Event Tracker](https://theplusaddons.com/plus-extras/conversion-event-tracker-in-elementor/)</strong> - This feature is to track all Facebook pixel and google analytics conversion events from your WordPress Website made by Elementor Page Builder.
+70. <strong>[Facebook & Google Event Tracker](https://theplusaddons.com/plus-extras/conversion-event-tracker-in-elementor/)</strong> - This feature is to track all Facebook pixel and google analytics conversion events from your WordPress Website made by Elementor Page Builder.
 It tracks each tag's click events and Submits button events for form builder widgets.
-72. <strong>[White Label](https://theplusaddons.com/plus-extras/white-label-branding/)</strong> - You may change each and every detail of plugin to your own or your client’s.
+71. <strong>[White Label](https://theplusaddons.com/plus-extras/white-label-branding/)</strong> - You may change each and every detail of plugin to your own or your client’s.
 It will give personalisation to your client projects.
-73. <strong>[Grid Design Tool](https://theplusaddons.com/plus-extras/design-tool/)</strong> - Multiple elementor designer productivity & testing oriented features, Which help designers to achieve their best possible creative level.
+72. <strong>[Grid Design Tool](https://theplusaddons.com/plus-extras/design-tool/)</strong> - Multiple elementor designer productivity & testing oriented features, Which help designers to achieve their best possible creative level.
-74. <strong>[MagicScroll Integration](https://theplusaddons.com/plus-extras/on-scroll-magic-elementor-parallax/)</strong> - Have you heard about ScrollMagic in Elementor?
+73. <strong>[MagicScroll Integration](https://theplusaddons.com/plus-extras/on-scroll-magic-elementor-parallax/)</strong> - Have you heard about ScrollMagic in Elementor?
 Most of all of our elementor widgets have ScrollMagic Options in Plus Extras to create unique layouts.
 This is the best Scroll Magic option available in elementor till now.
-75. <strong>[On Scroll Animation Content ](https://theplusaddons.com/plus-extras/on-scroll-animations-elementor-any-widgets/)</strong> - Amazing On Scroll Animations for all your individual widgets of elementor, You can set up one-time scroll animation in elementor widgets or dual scroll animation in elementor widgets.
+74. <strong>[On Scroll Animation Content ](https://theplusaddons.com/plus-extras/on-scroll-animations-elementor-any-widgets/)</strong> - Amazing On Scroll Animations for all your individual widgets of elementor, You can set up one-time scroll animation in elementor widgets or dual scroll animation in elementor widgets.
 It has more than 30 Animation styles for scroll animation for elementor widgets.
-76. <strong>[Row Section Scroll Animation](https://theplusaddons.com/plus-extras/row-section-full-scroll-animation/)</strong> - Looking for Options like 3d Section | Row Animation on scroll, Reveal Animation, Content Fly animation on content, Special Content visibility options from different directions and Other effects based on scroll?
+75. <strong>[Row Section Scroll Animation](https://theplusaddons.com/plus-extras/row-section-full-scroll-animation/)</strong> - Looking for Options like 3d Section | Row Animation on scroll, Reveal Animation, Content Fly animation on content, Special Content visibility options from different directions and Other effects based on scroll?
 Your search will end here using this elementor widget.
-77. <strong>[Custom CSS(Section & Column)](https://theplusaddons.com/plus-extras/elementor-column-improvements-upgrades-responsive/#custom-css)</strong> - Add your custom CSS in any Row/Section or Column
+76. <strong>[Custom CSS(Section & Column)](https://theplusaddons.com/plus-extras/elementor-column-improvements-upgrades-responsive/#custom-css)</strong> - Add your custom CSS in any Row/Section or Column
-78. <strong>[18+ Premium Templates](https://theplusaddons.com/plus-design/#templates)</strong> - Your website landing page is a few clicks away using our ready-made, responsive website templates.
+77. <strong>[18+ Premium Templates](https://theplusaddons.com/plus-design/#templates)</strong> - Your website landing page is a few clicks away using our ready-made, responsive website templates.
 It will have more demos coming very soon.
-79. <strong>[ 300+ Premium UI Blocks](https://theplusaddons.com/plus-design/#templates)</strong> - Your website landing page is a few clicks away using our ready-made, responsive website templates.
+78. <strong>[ 300+ Premium UI Blocks](https://theplusaddons.com/plus-design/#templates)</strong> - Your website landing page is a few clicks away using our ready-made, responsive website templates.
 It will have more demos coming very soon.